Shados/factorio-data-massaging/notes.md

     - uint8
     - uint16 (documented but unused)
     - uint64
+    - "LuaObject", this is really only used abstractly though

 - Internally of course, all Lua numbers are doubles.
 The additional types partly serve as documentation, and partly because some functions are backed